Rkoed97/Dots-and-Boxes/README.md

 docker compose up -d
 ```

+Migrations: The API container automatically runs Prisma migrations on startup (prisma migrate deploy).
+If no migrations are present, it falls back to prisma db push to sync the schema.

 Services start on an internal network only (no published ports).
 Healthchecks ensure:
 - db is ready via pg_isready
 - api healthy when http://api:3001/api/health returns 200